Editor’s Note: Originally published on June 13, 2019, updated on Aug. 10, 2023.

 Be convincing.
 Contacting Amazon should be a last resort.
 But as long as the buyer received the product, Amazon will hear your case.
 When you write, prove to Amazon that at least one of these conditions is satisfied in as few words as possible, with quotes and order details:

 - The information is personally identifiable.

 - The comment refers to the product, and there’s no mention of the service.

 - The order was fulfilled by Amazon or using Buy Shipping services.

 Be clear.
 Just like before, with the messages, Amazon doesn’t take kindly to sellers who misrepresent their case.
 If you try to trick them by opening cases on a different topic from the available menu, Amazon may have no choice but to shut you down.
 Only contact them if the feedback violates the guidelines.

-Clearly, managing your feedback on Amazon is becoming harder.
+Clearly, managing your A performance rating on a scale of 1 to … More on Amazon is becoming harder.
 With filtered messages, stricter guidelines, and confusing technicalities, getting rid of negative feedback is a monumental effort.
-But our Account Monitoring team loves a challenge, so don’t hesitate to get in touch if you need another pair of eyes.
+But what’s life as a seller without a challenge?

 Melanie takes an active interest in all things Amazon.
 She keeps an eye on the latest developments and keeps Amazon sellers up to speed.